How to Be a Latin Lover

-How to Be a Latin Lover is a 2017 American comedy film directed by Ken Marino, written by Chris Spain and Jon Zack and stars Eugenio Derbez, Salma Hayek, Raphael Alejandro, Raquel Welch, Rob Riggle, Rob Huebel, Rob Corddry, Renée Taylor, Linda Lavin, Kristen Bell, and Rob Lowe.
-This was also Welch's final film before her death in 2023.
+How to Be a Latin Lover is a 2017 Mexican-American comedy film directed by Ken Marino, written by Chris Spain and Jon Zack and stars Eugenio Derbez, Salma Hayek, Raphael Alejandro, Raquel Welch, Rob Riggle, Rob Huebel, Rob Corddry, Renée Taylor, Linda Lavin, Kristen Bell, and Rob Lowe.
+This was also Welch's final film before she died in 2023.
 The film follows a man who has spent his whole life married to a rich old woman, and must learn to make it on his own when she kicks him out.
 It was released on April 28, 2017 by Pantelion Films and grossed $62.6 million worldwide.

 Plot

 Having made a career of seducing rich older women, Maximo marries a wealthy woman more than twice his age.
-25 years later, spoiled, out of shape and bored from waking up next to his now 80-year-old wife, he gets the surprise of his life when she dumps him for a younger McLaren car salesman.
+Twenty-five years later, spoiled, out of shape, and bored from waking up next to his now 80-year-old wife, he is surprised when she dumps him for a younger McLaren car salesman.

 Forced out of his mansion and desperate for a place to stay, he contacts Rick, another pampered gigolo.
-He crashes in the upscale playhouse of the woman's granddaughter, which does not go over very well.
+He crashes into the upscale playhouse of the woman's granddaughter, which does not go over very well.
 He soon moves in with his estranged sister, Sara, and her nerdy son, Hugo, in their small apartment.
-During this time, two things occur: